Second Empire architecture in the United States and Canada: Key features

 A secondary feature is the use of pavilions, a segment of the facade that is differentiated from surrounding segments by a change in height, stylistic features, or roof design and are typically advanced from the main plane of the facade.
-Pavilions are usually located at emphatic points in a building such as the center or ends and allow the monotony of the roof to be broken for dramatic effect.
+Pavilions are usually located at emphatic points in a building such as the center or ends and allow the uniformity of the roof to be broken for dramatic effect.
 While not all Second Empire buildings feature pavilions, a significant number, particularly those built by wealthy clients or as public buildings, do.
 The Second Empire style frequently includes a rectangular (sometimes octagonal) tower as well.
 This tower element may be of equal height to the highest floor, or may exceed the height of the rest of the structure by a story or two.

 A third feature is massing.
 Second Empire buildings, because of their height, tend to convey a sense of largeness.
 Additionally, the facades are typically solid and flat, rather than pierced by open porches or angled and curved facade bays.
 Public buildings constructed in the Second Empire style were especially built on a massive scale, such as the Philadelphia City Hall and the Eisenhower Executive Office Building, and held records for the largest buildings in their day.
 Prior to the construction of the Pentagon during the 1940s, for example, the Second Empire–style Ohio State Asylum for the Insane in Columbus, Ohio, was reported to be the largest building under one roof in the U.S., though the title may actually belong to Greystone Park Psychiatric Hospital, another Kirkbride Second Empire asylum.